Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Related Work

 \section{Related Work}

-There have been a number of works analyzing Android malware over the last years~\cite{aafer2013droidapiminer,lindorfer2014andrubis}.
-One of the first and perhaps the most relevant work putting Android malware in perspective was presented in 2012~\cite{malgenome}.
-Together with their work, authors released a dataset called Android Malgenome.
-This dataset was later extended in 2014 by authors in a project known as Drebin~\cite{drebin}.
-All samples in Malgenome and Drebin were first characterized using semi-manual efforts~\cite{drebinSource}, although in Drebin they later used automated techniques to systematize the detection of malware.
-These two datasets haven been widely explored in the past, however they have been both discontinued and recent studies have also shown that they are obsolete~\cite{wei2017deep}.

-More recently authors in~\cite{wei2017deep} have studied the current landscape in the Android ecosystem looking at malware up until 2016.
-In their study, they manually analyze 405 samples from an original set of 24,650 apps in 71 families.
-Interestingly, the authors report finding 135 variants grouped around those 71 families.
-In our work, we explore about 1.2 million malicious samples structured in over 1,200 different malware families that span until 2017.
-To avoid manual efforts, we systematize the analysis of Android malware.
+A number of papers analyzed Android malware over the last years~\cite{aafer2013droidapiminer,lindorfer2014andrubis}.
 One of the key aspects to consider when systematizing the analysis of malware is properly curating the dataset to remove potential noise from samples.
 Works in the area of malware network analysis have recently shown that this process is of paramount importance~\cite{lever2017lustrum}.
-In the Android realm, this is especially challenging due to the proliferation of repackaging attacks.
-We tackle this challenge by proposing the use of differential analysis, which is based on static analysis.
+In the Android realm, this is especially challenging due to the proliferation of repackaging.
+We tackle this challenge by using of differential analysis, which is based on static analysis.
 Static analysis has been used in the past to systematize the study of the Android app ecosystem~\cite{enck2011study}.
-More recently, mining software structures has been successfully applied to the characterization of malware families in Malgenome~\cite{suarez2014dendroid}.
 However, up until now this was not used to study malware at large.
-Our study is in part possible thanks to (i) the proliferation of online repositories ~\cite{allix2016androzoo,koodous} that are not only storing the most recent samples, but also intelligence about them (see VirusTotal~\cite{virusTotal}); and (ii) recent advances in the systematization of informative labels obtained from multiple Anti-Virus (AV) vendors~\cite{sebastian2016avclass,hurier2017euphony}.
-To the best of our knowledge, this is the first automated approach that after integrating all these recent efforts together scales this type of analysis up (avoiding manual analysis).